 Are Potatoes High in Histamine?

+Therefore, there’s no one-size-fits-all answer regarding potatoes and histamine intolerance.
 What triggers symptoms in some people might be well tolerated in others.
-But there are some generalizations you can make about diet and histamine intolerance.
+However, there are some generalizations you can make about diet and histamine intolerance.

-Certain foods, like fermented foods and foods that aren’t fresh, are problematic for everyone with histamine intolerance, while other foods cause symptoms in some people, but not others.
+Certain foods, like fermented foods, are problematic for everyone with histamine intolerance, whereas other foods cause symptoms in some people but not others.

-You’ll have to experiment a bit to determine what your tolerance for certain foods is.
+You’ll have to experiment a bit to determine what your tolerance is for certain foods.
 You can do this by keeping a food journal.
-It’s a learning process that can pay off with a renewed understanding of what your digestive tract will and won’t accept without rebeling.

-You might wonder whether eating potatoes is known to aggravate histamine sensitivity symptoms.
+You might wonder whether eating potatoes is likely to aggravate histamine sensitivity symptoms.
 What should you know about potatoes if you have histamine intolerance?

 Potatoes are safe for most people with histamine intolerance